tha-rusha/Ai-Powered-Lecture-Hall-Management-System_NSBM-Green-University/README.md

-# 🏫 AI-Powered Lecture Hall Management System
+# 🏫 AI-Powered Lecture Hall Management System - NSBM Green University
-### Data-Driven Scheduling, Resource Allocation & Demand Prediction
+### DATA-DRIVEN AND AI-POWERED LECTURE HALL MANAGEMENT SYSTEM FOR OPTIMAL SCHEDULING, RESOURCE ALLOCATION, AND FUTURE PREDICTION IN UNIVERSITY OPERATIONS

 ## 📌 Project Overview
 This repository contains the implementation of a **Data-Driven and AI-Powered Lecture Hall Management System**, developed as a **Final Year Research Project** for the **BSc in Management Information Systems (Special)** at **NSBM Green University**.